punchagency/proof-concierge-backend/README_EXTENDED.md

   "test": "unit-test",
   "stage": "initial",
   "device": "web",
-  "content": "I need help with my donation and want to start a call immediately" }
+  "content": "I need help with my donation and want to start a call immediately", "callType": "video" // Optional, can be "video" or "audio", defaults to "video" if not specified }
 ```